All Episodes

 So you can get your tweak in your favor if you line the coffers of a congressman or a senator.

-Um there's there's another insidious part of this favor granting by Congress.
+Now, there's another insidious part of this favor granting by Congress.

-It's called I it's bad cop, good cop.
+It's called, it's bad cop, good cop.

 It's kind of extortion.

-Now, Congressman might come up to me, Williams and say, let's say I'm the owner of a corporation.
+Now, Congressman might come up to me, Williams, and say, let's say I'm the owner of a corporation.

 Now, I'll fight this guy on the floor if you give me a campaign contribution.